fomo3d-wiki/fomo3d/README.md

 ```
 # License

 Completely MIT Licensed.
 Including ALL dependencies.
-If you love or like it ！Please jion us!
+If you love or like it ！Please join us!
 ```go
 E-mail:lucklidi@126.com，WechatID:adi1427569517
 ```